sagemath/trac_to_gh/Issue 710.md

 # Issue 710: bad segfault when hitting control-c

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/710

 Original creator: was